- On August 12, 2019

 Leaving Baracoa heading south means cycling over La Farola.
 The road through the mountains of Guantanamo is supposed to have 261 curves and at least as many spots with breath-taking views before you reach the southern Cuban coastline.
 This day we cycled about 70km to Imias, a tiny little village with 2 casas.
 One of them owned by the president of the La Farola cycling club.
-The next around 85km to Guantanamo city start with a lonely hot dessert road between the seashore and giant rock formations.
-Make sure to bring enough water and a snack because there is not much where you could buy food on route.
+The next approximately 85km to Guantanamo city start with a lonely hot dessert road between the seashore and giant rock formations.
+Make sure to bring enough water and a snack because there are little or no options where you could buy food on route.
 From there it’s about another 85km to Santiago de Cuba if you take the Autopista.
 What might seem very dangerous in other countries is no problem here in Cuba because there is very little traffic.

 Streetfood in Guantanamo City